 The International Birnstiel Award for Doctoral Research in Molecular Life Sciences recognises the exceptional achievements of up to six PhD students in molecular life sciences from anywhere in the world.

-Awardees will be invited to present their work to an international audience of biologists in the frame of a ceremony held at the IMP in Vienna (or a similar format as far as travel restrictions will permit in light of the current pandemic).
-Each awardee receives a trophy, certificate, and prize of 2,000 Euros, endowed by Max Birnstiel Foundation and IMP.
+Awardees are invited to present their work to an international audience of biologists in the frame of a ceremony held at the IMP in Vienna (or a similar format as far as travel restrictions will permit in light of the current pandemic).
+Each awardee receives a trophy, certificate, and prize of 2,000 Euros, endowed by the Max Birnstiel Foundation and the IMP.

 Eligibility and nominations